fkarg/fkarg.github.io/drafts/seven-habits.md

 - the main center needs to be principle-based however: this provides high amounts of security, wisdom, guidance and power
 - paradigms are like pairs of glasses to 'see' through
-- a decent center is really important as it guides everyday decisions
+- a decent center is important as it guides everyday decisions
-- a principle-based center has many benefits
+- a principle-based center has several benefits
 - our values and principles surface when thinking about dying soon
 - when considering what matters most, we usually consider larger timeframes than today or tomorrow (the near future)
-- priming the RAS can be massively powerful
+- priming the [RAS][ras] can be massively powerful
 - identify goals for each of your roles - focus on results, not activities
 - reward and incentive structures need to be aligned with core values (in organisations)